apache/cloudstack-documentation/source/adminguide/storage.rst

 |nfs-mount-options-create-zone-wizard.png|
 |nfs-mount-options-add-primary-storage.png|

-NFS mount options can be changed on a pre-existing Storage Pool using the Edit Primary Storage form.
-Storage Pool needs to be unmounted and mounted again on the KVM host using the new options.
-Running VMs using volumes in the Storage Pool either need to be stopped or the volumes migrated.
+NFS mount options can be changed on a pre-existing Storage Pool in maintenance mode using the Edit Primary Storage form.
+Running VMs using volumes in the Storage Pool will either be stopped or the volumes would be migrated to other available pools upon enabling maintenance mode.
-So the NFS Mount Options field below is only shown if the Storage Pool is in maintenance mode.
-Storage Pool will be remounted during the cancel maintenance operation.
+Storage Pool will be unmounted and mounted again on the KVM hosts using the new options upon cancelling the maintenance mode.
 |nfs-mount-options-edit-primary-storage.png|

 Version Requirements